streetchief/chocolate-factory/README.md

-# Bobby's Chocolates
+# Chocolate Store Calculator

-This is a toy app for Bobby's Chocolate's.
+This is a toy app for a Chocolate Store Calculator.

 ## Requirements